RobertKajnak/Python_SimpleProgressBar/README.md

   ### Required
   - **totalIterationCount** The total number of expected iterations
   ### Optional
-  - **displayInterval** The minumum amount of time between two print statements.
+  - **displayInterval** The minumum amount of time between refreshing the output.
 Expressed in seconds.
 Default = **2**.
-If 1% of the works takes 0.2 seconds to complete, then 1%,6%,11% etc. will be printed
   - **sound** Play a sound when 100% is reached. **Reqiures numpy**.
 Should work on most versions of Windows, Linux and Mac.
-Earlier versions than Windows 7 may experience choppy sound.
+If you do not have powershell (e.g. Win XP),you may experience choppy sound.
 If the sound driver is not loaded properly, the sound section is ignored
      - 'off'  - no sound played
      - 'bip'   - a short beep
      - 'bup'   - a short beep, two octaves lower than bip